MystenLabs/walrus-docs/docs/properties.md

 As a rule of thumb: before PoA it is the responsibility of a client to ensure the availability of a blob and its upload to Walrus.
-After PoA it is the responsibility of Walrus as a system to maintain the availability of the blob ID as part of its operation for the full availability period remaining.
+After PoA it is the responsibility of Walrus as a system to maintain the availability of the blob as part of its operation for the full availability period remaining.
 Emission of the event corresponding to the PoA for a blob ID attests its availability.